Home Warranty vs Home Insurance: What's the Difference and Do You Need Both?

 See what plans you qualify for in less than 2 minutes

-• Home value and rebuild cost — higher-value homes carry higher premiums
+• Home value and rebuild cost, since higher-value homes carry higher premiums

-• Claims history and credit score — insurers factor these into pricing
+• Claims history and credit score, both of which insurers factor into pricing

-• Discounts — bundling home and auto, installing security systems, or having a new roof can reduce your rate
+• Discounts, such as bundling home and auto, installing security systems, or having a new roof

 Pincher's Pro Tip